How to get a government subsidy for your electric bike

 In France, you can lower the purchase price of your electric bike thanks to a handful of electric bike subsidies from the government.
 Read on to learn if you qualify and how to apply.

 Interested in purchasing an electric bike, but stressing over the price tag?
 Don’t worry—in France, you can lower the purchase price of your electric bike thanks to a handful of electric bike subsidies from the government.
 Read on to learn if you qualify and how to apply.

 Why use an electric bike to get around?

 First, let’s talk about why you’d want your own an electric bike in the first place.
 This innovative vehicle is halfway between a conventional bicycle and a moped.
 With the look of a conventional bike plus an added electric motor, an electric bike can take you faster and farther on your journeys with minimal effort.

 Here are some more perks to owning an electric bike:

-Travel differently.
+- Travel differently.
 An electric bike gives you the extra power to carry luggage, tow a trailer, attach a child’s seat, or simply go a little faster without working up a sweat.
 Whether you’re exploring your holiday destination or commuting around your hometown, an electric bike will help you do it with ease.
 Tip: Want to go on vacation in France?
-Check out our top destinations in France in 2021.
+Check out our top destinations in France.